CBD Oil Benefits: How Does It Work? Uses, Doses, Methods & More

 More recent studies have also found beneficial results in both sleep and anxiety from using CBD, again suggesting this is due to the way it helps reduce stress.

 Outside of using CBD for insomnia, depression and anxiety are the most common reasons why people use CBD.

 Results for anxiety are similarly thorough, and considering CBD helps promote a feeling of relaxation, this perhaps shouldn’t be surprising.

-These results tie directly in with sleep and stress as discussed above, and research has found that CBD isn’t just useful for anxiety, but suggests it helps with the insomnia it so often causes too.
+These results tie directly in with sleep and stress as discussed above, and research has suggested that CBD could potentially help support the insomnia caused by anxiety.

 Anecdotal reports also suggest that if you’re struggling to get a good night’s sleep and believe anxiety, stress or depression could be to blame, CBD could be worth a shot.

 After all, other antidepressants use chemicals to spur changes in our body’s serotonin and their side effects can be debilitating, including:

-However, the endocannabinoid system provides similar results to both the serotonin and dopamine systems, and research suggests CBD oil for depression could be a natural and healthy way to help manage the associated symptoms.
+However, the endocannabinoid system provides similar results to both the serotonin and dopamine systems, and research suggests CBD oil for depression could be a natural and healthy way to boost your endocannabinoid balance.